-Students must take two core subjects: 103 Ethics, and one of papers 101 Early Modern Philosophy, 102 Knowledge and Reality, 115 Plato: Republic, or 116 Aristotle: Nicomachean Ethics.
-In your choice of further subjects you should be guided by the normal prerequisites: see the Examination Regulations, Philosophy in All Honour Schools including Philosophy.
-For example, you may only take 199 (Philosophy Thesis) if you are taking at least three other Philosophy subjects.
+Students must take two core subjects: 103 (Ethics), and one of papers 101 (Early Modern Philosophy), 102 (Knowledge and Reality), 115 (Plato: Republic), or 116 (Aristotle: Nicomachean Ethics).
+In your choice of further subjects you should be guided by the Normal Prerequisites (see the latest version of the FHS Handbook).
+You may only take 199 (Philosophy Thesis) if you are taking at least three other Philosophy subjects.
 You may take only one from 106 (Philosophy of Science and of Social Science) and 124 (Philosophy of Science).
 You may not take both of 110 (Aquinas) and 111 (Duns Scotus and Ockham).
+You may not take both of 150 (Jurisprudence) and 114/203 (Theory of Politics).

-The official syllabuses for subjects may be found in the Examination Regulations, and it is these which form the framework within which exam questions on a paper must be set.
+The official syllabuses for subjects may be found in the Examination Regulations, under 'Philosophy in all Honour Schools including Philosophy', and it is these which form the framework within which exam questions on a paper must be set.
 But to help your initial choices, see below brief, informal descriptions of the core subjects, followed in some cases by a suggested introductory reading.
 You should always consult your tutor about your choice of options.